-Question #3 - Does a Medigap Insurance Plan replace Medicare Parts A and B?
+Question #3 - Does a Medigap Policy replace Medicare Parts A and B?

 No. All Medigap Insurance Plans are intended to be used in conjunction with the benefits you are already receiving by having Original Medicare Part A and Part B. These plans are just meant to help supplement the costs associated with Original Medicare.